zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 ## Create Schema{#create-schema}

-First, we create a Milvus client instance, which can be used to connect to the Milvus server and manage collections and data.
+First, we create a Milvus client instance, which can be used to connect to the Zilliz Cloud cluster and manage collections and data.

 To set up a schema, we use `create_schema()` to create a schema object and `add_field()` to add fields to the schema.